Human Anatomy & Physiology 2 (BIOL 023)

-High School Diploma or equivalent, and Anatomy & Physiology 1 or equivalent.
+High School Diploma or equivalent, and Human Anatomy & Physiology 1 or equivalent.

-Anatomy and Physiology 2 covers the structure and function of the human body and mechanisms for maintaining homeostasis with it.
-Topics include the study of blood, cardiovascular system including lymphatic system, immune system, respiratory system, digestive system, urinary system and male and female reproductive systems.
+This course teaches the structure and function of the human body, and mechanisms for maintaining homeostasis within it, based on modern evidence-based anatomical and physiological perspectives.
+Topics include blood, cardiovascular system, lymphatic system, immune system, respiratory system, digestive system, urinary system, and male and female reproductive systems.
 Emphasis is placed on the integration of systems as they relate to normal health.
-Laboratory exercises provide first hand experience with the structure and processes discussed in lecture.
+Laboratory exercises provide first hand experience with the structures and processes.

 This course is offered for either 4 credits or 5 credits.
 Please contact the school(s) to which you are planning to transfer your credits to confirm how many will be required for your program.
 You must notify ISP of the number of credits you will be earning before your class begins so we can plan your coursework accordingly.
 Note that this course includes 1 unit of laboratory work.

 Patton, K., and Thibodeau, G. (2015).
 Anatomy & Physiology.
 9 ed.
 Mosby Elsevier, San Diego, CA